Meiban CEO to take firm private, offers S$0.40/share

-SINGAPORE (Reuters) - Meiban Group Ltd MPLS.SI, a Singapore-listed maker of plastic injection moulded components, said Chairman and CEO George Goh Tiong Yong plans to buy out the firm by buying shares he does not control for S$0.40 each.
+SINGAPORE, March 15 (Reuters) - Meiban Group Ltd , a Singapore-listed maker of plastic injection moulded components, said Chairman and CEO George Goh Tiong Yong plans to buy out the firm by buying shares he does not control for S$0.40 each.

 The takeover offer via a firm called Zhong Yong Holdings values Meiban at S$128.4 million, based on the firm’s issued and paid up capital of 321.02 million shares, the company said in a statement on Thursday.